Tuesday, January 13, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 According to Ubiquiti, the new UniFi Travel Router will be available later this month, starting on December 29, 2025, at a friendly price of only $79, making it among the least expensive travel routers.

-If you’re looking for a practical, compact router to bring along on the go, put that date on the calendar to be the first to get one.
-Or you can check back after the holidays to see how it pans out in real-world performance.
+If you’re looking for a practical, compact router to bring along on the go, put that date on the calendar to be the first to bring one home.
+Or you can check back after the holidays to see how it pans out in real-world testing.

 Top 5 best travel routers